Logo

 How Do Break Even Analysis and Cash Flow Forecasting Work?

-A cash flow break even analysis can help you understand the financial health of your business by telling you:
+A cash flow break-even analysis helps you understand your business's financial health by telling you:

 • How much sales revenue do you need to cover your expenses

-• When the money from these sales will be collected
+• When money from these sales is collected

 Cash Flow Break Even Point Formula

-Multiple factors are involved in the cash break even point formula.
-In fact, there's not a typical mathematical formula to follow to determine a business's cash break even ratio or perform a cash analysis.
+Multiple factors are involved in the cash break-even point formula.
+In fact, there's no typical mathematical formula to follow to determine a business's cash break-even ratio or perform a cash analysis.

 What is cash analysis?